 March 19th, A.D.
 1691

 Postscript.
 The Bishopp legacy still lives on in Henfield to this day via one of the country's oldest charities, the Elizabeth Gresham Trust.
-In her will, Henry's sister had bequeathed in perpetuity the rent from a certain field (since known as the 'Flannel Field' to go towards clothing the poor of the parish.
-Donations to local good causes are given out annually by the trust to this day.
-As for Parsonage House, it was reduced in size but remained with the descendants of the Bishopps until 1911, when finally sold out of the family.
+In her will, Henry's sister had bequeathed in perpetuity the rent from a certain field (since known as the 'Flannel Field') to go towards clothing the poor of the parish.
+Henry was one of the first trustees - his successors ensure that donations to local good causes are still given out annually by the trust to this day.
+As for Parsonage House, it was reduced in size after Henry's death, but remained with the descendants of the Bishopps until 1911, when finally sold out of the family.